guitarpicva/NetPortDart/README.md

 Dart dependency is "libserialport"

-This is a straighforward (read "un-polished") example to send all data from the serial port to the TCP server's connected client TCP socket.
+This is a straighforward (read "un-polished") example to send all data from the serial port to the TCP server's connected client TCP socket (and back!).

 One could do the same with UDP or Domain sockets as well.